simon-ritchie/apysc/docstring_markdowns/apysc/_math/trunc_mixin.md

 **[Returns]**

 - `result`: Int
-  - Truncated and converted `Int`'s value.
+  - Truncated and converted to `Int`'s value.